gkhmara/animal_shelter_api/README.md

 ## Description

-This script allows a user to enter in product and add a review to those products.
-It also allows the user to edit or delete the products and reviews.
+This script allows the user to access an API that stores info about shelter animals.
+The API can be added to and animals can be deleted.

 ## Setup/Installation Requirements